uobdv/Design-Verification/index.md

 ### Lectures

+## The slides provided in the table below will be updated each week with the revised versions that have been used for the recordings.
+The recordings may not cover all slides; some may be left for discussion during an online session, and some provide further detail for self study.

 | #   | Topic                                                                    | Print                                                                          | View                                                                          | Supplementary material                                                                                                                                                                                                                                                   |
 |-----|--------------------------------------------------------------------------|--------------------------------------------------------------------------------|-------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1   | Introduction                                                             | [Print](Lectures/Current/1_Introduction_to_DV.p.pdf)                     | [View](Lectures/Current/1_Introduction_to_DV.v.pdf)                     | [Verification challenges](Supplementary/VerificationChallenges.TVS.pdf)<br>[Intelligent Testing (Dot Graham)](Supplementary/IntelligentTesting.DotGraham.pdf) <br> [ITRS Reports](http://www.itrs2.net/itrs-reports.html)                                                                                                         |